1. World problems

 Incidence

 Frost events pose significant challenges to agriculture, infrastructure, and ecosystems across temperate and subtropical regions worldwide.
 Each year, unexpected frosts damage crops, disrupt transportation, and threaten food security, with economic losses reaching billions of dollars.
-The frequency and severity of frost episodes are influenced by climate variability, making them a persistent concern for farmers and policymakers in countries such as the USA, China, Brazil, and Australia.
+The frequency and severity of frost incidents are influenced by climate variability, making them a persistent concern for farmers and policymakers in countries such as the USA, China, Brazil, and Australia.

 This information has been generated by artificial intelligence.